-There’s endless options and claims on the labels but how do you select the best protein powder for you?
-Registered dietitian and NASM certified personal trainer, Jessica Nelson, RDN, CPT educates us on what’s out there.
+There are endless options and claims on labels—but how do you select the best protein powder for you?
+Jessica Nelson, RDN, CPT, educates us on what’s out there.

 First things first…

 Are Protein Powders Really Necessary?

 Nutritionally speaking, if you are eating an adequate diet – then no. You do not need a protein powder.
 In reality, many individuals struggle to meet protein needs.
 Perhaps you’re a vegetarian or vegan – or you have food allergies or sensitivities.
 Maybe you’re someone who works out constantly and your body needs extra protein for muscle recovery.

 Whether medically necessary to fill in nutritional gaps, or for an athlete that needs to get extra protein in fast and efficiently, protein powders do have a place and purpose.

 But how do you shop for a good protein powder?
 First, there are two types: whey and plant-based or vegan protein powders.

 To understand how each works, we first need to understand what essential amino acids and complete proteins are.

 Amino acids are the building blocks of proteins.
 There are at least 20 amino acids the human body needs to function optimally.
 Some our body is able to produce on its own and others we need to get from our diet.